-A veterinary anesthesiologist, pain specialist, and animal welfare scientist, Dr. Alicia Karas has dedicated her career to the alleviation of pain in animals.
-She is board-certified by the American College of Veterinary Anesthesiologists.
+A veterinary anesthesiologist, pain specialist, and animal welfare scientist, Dr. Alicia Karas has dedicated her career to the alleviation of pain and stress in animals.
+She is board-certified by the American College of Veterinary Anesthesia and Analgesia (ACVAA).

 Dr. Karas started an elective on pain management in 1994 for DVM students and residents, and, along with her anesthesia section colleagues, brought many of the lectures into the school's core curriculum.
 She uses video often in her lectures to illustrate various indicators of pain in many species.